easanles/ChallongeStats/README.md

 # ChallongeStats
-An app to obtain player data from Challonge to use it on OBS Studio.

-Una aplicación para obtener datos de jugadores en Challonge para su uso en OBS Studio
+An app to obtain player data from Challonge to use it on OBS Studio. / Una aplicación para obtener datos de jugadores en Challonge para su uso en OBS Studio.

 ## English